 Heroin Use - Signs of Heroin Use and Heroin Symptoms

 Use of heroin signs can be similar to the signs of use for any powerful drug.
-Heroin use generally involves a major life shift away from family, friends and work and towards heroin use behaviors.
-Those around the user may not want to acknowledge use of heroin symptoms, but it's critical to deal with heroin use as soon as it's seen and to encourage the heroin user to get help.
+Heroin use generally involves a major life shift away from family, friends, and work and towards heroin use behaviors.
+Those around the user may not want to acknowledge the use of heroin symptoms, but it's critical to deal with heroin use as soon as it's seen and to encourage the heroin user to get help.

 General heroin symptoms and signs of heroin use include:1